Jeff Garlin: Personal life

 Garlin married Marla Beth Cahan on July 24, 1994.
 They have two sons.
 In September 2018, they announced their intention to divorce.
 In March 2020, Garlin said that he and Cahan were at the end of their divorce proceedings.
 Garlin has been dating Sari Tracht, an editor, since early 2021.

 Garlin is a fan of the Chicago Cubs.
 Every year on his birthday, Garlin attends a game with his friend Kevin Cronin, the lead singer of REO Speedwagon.
 Garlin is also a fan of the Chicago Bears and is a season-ticket holder.

-According to his book, Garlin voted for Barack Obama in the 2008 election.
+Garlin wrote in his book that he voted for Barack Obama in the 2008 election.

 Garlin practices transcendental meditation, which he does twice a day.
 Garlin says it has helped him with symptoms of ADHD.

 For a few years, Garlin lived with talk-show host Conan O'Brien.
 O'Brien has said that sometimes Garlin woke him up in the middle of the night and made him perform skits.

 Garlin's dog on the television show The Goldbergs lives with him in real life.

 On September 20, 2022, Garlin announced that he has been struggling with bipolar disorder, writing: "Bipolar is a motherfucker.
 Sometimes it's just too much to deal with.
 I'm doing the best I can.
 This the first time that I've opened up about this."

 Health

-In his late 20s, Garlin had surgery in Oklahoma City to correct the heart condition Wolff–Parkinson–White syndrome, a defect in an accessory electrical conduction pathway in the heart that results in tachycardia.
+In his late 20s, Garlin had surgery in Oklahoma City, Oklahoma, to correct the heart condition Wolff–Parkinson–White syndrome, a defect in an accessory electrical conduction pathway in the heart that results in tachycardia.
 Garlin said he was an early recipient (#72) of the surgery, which millions of people have undergone.

 In February 2000, before filming began on Curb Your Enthusiasm, Garlin had a stroke at age 37.
 During the early episodes of season one, he had noticeably slurred speech that later improved.
 In addition to epilepsy and attention deficit disorder, Garlin has type II diabetes, which he controls with diet and exercise.
 Garlin has written about his problems with food and discussed his weight problems publicly.
 In a 2011 interview, he said: "I think people look at fat people as having a lack of willpower when willpower has nothing to do with it.
 I didn't change my life until I approached everything like an addict.
 I haven't had sweets in almost three years because I know if I have one cookie, just like if an alcoholic has his first drink, I'm off to the races and I'm back eating sugar again."